 The law provides criminal penalties for corruption by officials, and the government generally implemented these laws effectively.
 Officials infrequently engaged in corrupt practices with impunity.
-There were no reports of government corruption during the year.
+There were three cases of political and institutional corruption processed during the year involving six individuals.
+Three additional cases involving three individuals were under investigation.

-Financial Disclosure: The constitution and the law do not require disclosure of income or assets by elected or appointed officials, except for the declaration of earned income to the social security agency required of all employees.
-The government does not publish the declarations.
+Financial Disclosure: The constitution and the law do not require disclosure of income or assets by elected or appointed officials, except for the declaration of earned income to the Andorran Social Security Fund required of all employees.
+The government did not publish the declarations.